AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/common_patterns/index.md

 So you have to create a custom note in the public domain that is not encrypted by some owner - we call such notes a "TransparentNote" since it is created in public, anyone can see the amount and the note is not encrypted by some owner.

-This pattern is discussed in detail in [writing a token contract section in the shield() method](../../../tutorials/codealong/contract_tutorials/token_contract.md#redeem_shield).
+This pattern is discussed in detail in [the codealong token tutorial in the shield() method](../../../../../tutorials/codealong/contract_tutorials/token_contract.md#redeem_shield).

 ### Discovering my notes

-When you send someone a note, the note hash gets added to the [note hash tree](../../../../protocol-specs/state/note-hash-tree.md).
+When you send someone a note, the note hash gets added to the note hash tree.
 To spend the note, the receiver needs to get the note itself (the note hash preimage).
 There are two ways you can get a hold of your notes:

 1. When sending someone a note, use `encrypt_and_emit_note` (the function encrypts the log in such a way that only a recipient can decrypt it).
 PXE then tries to decrypt all the encrypted logs, and stores the successfully decrypted one.
 [More info here](../how_to_emit_event.md)
 2. Manually using `pxe.addNote()` - If you choose to not emit logs to save gas or when creating a note in the public domain and want to consume it in private domain (`encrypt_and_emit_note` shouldn't be called in the public domain because everything is public), like in the previous section where we created a TransparentNote in public.